 The more phone reports that the NSA looks at, the more likely it is to flag an innocent man as a potential terrorist, as he accidentally fell into line with a rule of terrorist detection.
 Machine learning professionals can increase the risk of hallucination by mining more attributes of the same entities but maintaining it at a minimum is excellent.
-On the other hand, mining more entities with the same set of attributes reduces the risk, since they support the rules.
-And there are some learning algorithms that can help find multiple entities ‘ patterns and make them even more robust.
-Anybody videotapping the New York Town Hall can be unthinkable, and there may not be any other person buying large amountions of ammonium nitrate.
+On the other hand, mining more objects with the same set of attributes reduce the risk, since they support the rules.
+And there are some learning algorithms that can help find multiple entities’ patterns and make them even more robust.
+Anybody videotaping the New York Town Hall can be unthinkable, and there may not be any other person buying large amounts of ammonium nitrate.

 Machine learning disregards pre-existing knowledge.

 The “blank slate” approach of the learning algorithms they know has been permeated by experts looking askance.
-Real knowledge is the result of a long process of reasoning and experimentation that can not be imitated by using a generic data base algorithm.
-However, not all learning algorithms begin in a white slate; some use data to refine preexisting knowledge, which is very elaborate if it is encrypted in a computer form.
+Real knowledge is the result of a long process of reasoning and experimentation that can not be imitated by using a generic database algorithm.
+However, not all learning algorithms begin in a white slate; some user data to refine pre-existing knowledge, which is very elaborate if it is encrypted in a computer form.